Chirag-ahir/JAVA-All-Basic/README.md

 What is Run time polymorphism ?<br>
 Runtime polymorphism, also known as the Dynamic Method Dispatch, is a process that resolves a call to an overridden method at runtime.
 The process involves the use of the reference variable of a superclass to call for an overridden method.

+What is Thread in Java ?<br>
+A thread in Java is the direction or path that is taken while a program is being executed.
+Generally, all the programs have at least one thread, known as the main thread, that is provided by the JVM